-With stress we need to understand the how and the why, so we can find the source and remove it, before we can reboot homeostasis and get the body healthy again.
+With stress we need to understand the how and the why, the neuroscience of the effects of stress, so we can remove it, reboot homeostasis and get the body healthy again.

 So here we go.
 There are several levels of structural organisation in the organism (body) and they're all connected.
 We start at the bottom: